backslashkeys/lerna-nx-roblox-template/README.md

 # Lerna, Nx, & roblox-ts Template
 This is a template for using Lerna and Nx with roblox-ts.

+## Setup
+1. Clone my lerna-nx-roblox-example monorepo. https://github.com/backslashkeys/lerna-nx-roblox-template.git
+2. Optional: Change the folder name, delete .git folder, and change the name in package.json at the root of the project.
+3. Install yarn and run yarn at the root of the repository.
+4. Install Nx and Lerna

 ## Create a Place
 `./create-place.sh place-name`